Good Black book club reads by Cincinnati Black writers.

 Morgan Angelique Owens

 A story of finding self-love… through low self-esteem, weight issues, and self-hate.
 Find your inner sparkle.

 Forever My Brother (2018)

-Read through the lives of four Black male youths growing up in Cincinnati that bond on the court and off the court.
+Read through the lives of four Black male youths growing up in Cincinnati who bond on the court and off the court.
 As the challenges and pressures that come from sports, the street and politics occur, will they be able to stay loyal to each other while pursuing their own best personal interests?

 King and The Family have created a legacy in the city of Cincinnati, Ohio, but the choices they’ve made along the way have hurt the one person who’s sacrificed the most.
 As they all come to terms with their fate, the hard part is dealing with what they’ve caused.

 Life… Before and After Cerebral Palsy (2018)

 In this story, a Cincinnati black author allows us into her life to show us what it was like being a young, teen mother of a child with a disability.
 She talks about the trials and tribulations as well as dealing with diversity and disappointment.

 The Lover’s Game (2018)